drug-design/course/docs/chapters/molecular-similarity.md

 ### Decision Trees
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-Decision Trees form a hierarchical tree of yes/no decisions to determine class membership of the data.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/decision-trees-8a9907c2'><i class='fa fa-play' aria-hidden='true'></i></button>Decision Trees form a hierarchical tree of yes/no decisions to determine class membership of the data.
 Decisions having the best explanatory power should be made first, in order to explain the individual parts of a dataset with the smallest number of decisions possible.
 Below a (hypothetical, but realistic) example from the prediction of toxicity is given.
 Again, decision trees have the major advantage of being easy to interpret.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer